wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 ---
 layout: blog_post
-title: "How to Use TypeScript to Build a Node.js API with Express"
+title: "Use TypeScript to Build a Node.js API with Express"
 author: reverentgeek
 description: "This tutorial walks you through building a simple and secure Node.js application using TypeScript, Express, and Okta."
 tags: [authentication, typescript, web, express, node]